mattbrune/mattbrune/README.md

-👋  Hi, I’m Matthew Brune, a senior at Duke University
+👋  Hi, I’m Matt Brune, an aviation and data enthusiast

 💼 I'm currently working as an aviation planner at HNTB